HOMEOWNER FAQs

 I am only digging in one area and don’t want my entire yard marked.
 How do I prevent this?

-If you’re only digging on a portion of your property, be sure to outline the area where you plan to dig in white paint or white flags.
+If you’re only digging on a portion of your property, be sure to white line the area where you plan to dig.
+White lining is the act of marking the route or boundary of a proposed excavation or demolition with white paint, flags, or stakes, or a combination of white paint, flags, and stakes.

 I have private facilities on my property.
 What do I do?